 For there’s a friend in Jesus, who will wipe your tears away

 And if your heart is broken, just lift your hands and say:

 Many of the spirituals focus on finding joy, hope, and community despite intensely difficult circumstances.

 Here is what I think is worth pondering.
-Brothers and sisters: do we not all take our faith, culture, and politics and roll it all together into a big jumble.
+Do we not all take our faith, culture, and politics and roll it all together into a big jumble.
 We lose track of which part sources from where.
 In some areas is our faith informed more by our politics?
 Shouldn’t our politics be informed more by our faith?
 We believe our politics are aligned with our faith.
 Is this really true?
 Do we defend a political position with the same tenacity as a principle of our faith?
 Do we hold our political leaders to the same standard as our church leaders?
 Live is complex; our individual perspectives are very narrow; wisdom comes from seeing new perspectives and considering fair questions.